Mission

 Jeronimo I. Barajas is a passionate and dedicated UCLA-CDU CFAR Community Advisory Board Member with a profound interest in research, outreach, and advocacy focused on HIV and other infectious diseases.
 His involvement in research studies such as the Reprieve study, Anchor study, M Study, and the CoViD-19 vaccine study demonstrates his unwavering dedication to advancing our understanding of infectious diseases and their management.
 Through these endeavors, he has shown not only his commitment to personal growth but also his desire to contribute to the betterment of global health.
 Beyond his research pursuits, Jeronimo’s passion for community support is evident through his past role as a facilitator for a Spanish support group dedicated to individuals living with HIV.
 Through his empathy, knowledge, and leadership, he has created a safe space for individuals to share their experiences, seek guidance, and build connections.
 Outside of his professional engagements, Jeronimo enjoys outdoors activities such as walking, hiking, reading, meditating, and participating in support groups recharge and find inspiration.
 His holistic approach to life serves as a model for others seeking to make a meaningful impact in their communities.

-Tagline: “My voice matters in research because: Advocacy plays a crucial role in raising awareness about HIV and promoting positive change, by fighting stigma, discrimination, and misinformation surrounding HIV.
+“My voice matters in research because: Advocacy plays a crucial role in raising awareness about HIV and promoting positive change, by fighting stigma, discrimination, and misinformation surrounding HIV.
 My voice can help highlight gaps in current research, healthcare, and support services.
 My willingness to share my experiences and engage in HIV-related discussions can inspire others to do the same.” |

 ![]() |

-Tagline: “Because I believe research makes a difference and saves lives.
+“Because I believe research makes a difference and saves lives.
 I am a strong Black woman, and this fight against HIV and AIDS has awakened a warrior in me.
 I stand with many others against stigma and ignorance towards individuals living with HIV and AIDS.
 I know I am not alone, and I want you to know you are not alone either.” |

 ![]() |

 Raul Amezquita is a 53 year old man who was born in Mexico, where he studied clothing design and was a karate instructor.
 Upon his arrival in Los Angeles, he attended Evans Adult School where he learned to speak English.
 Raul also completed high school, and has taken courses for Medical Office Assistant, Medical Billing, Dental Assistant, and Ortho Assistant, eventually working in a dental office for five years.
 At 40 years old, he became involved in HIV advocacy and activism, speaking up for those without a voice, including HIV+ immigrants, and those who don’t speak English.
-He’s spoken before the Los Angeles County Board of Supervisors on the housing needs of HIV# people, as well as the California Legislature about HIV decriminalization and equality.
+He spoke before the Los Angeles County Board of Supervisors on the housing needs of HIV# people, as well as the California Legislature about HIV decriminalization and equality.
 Recently, Raul spoke on a panel at the prestigious 3rd National Ending the HIV Epidemic Partnerships for Research Meeting at UCLA.
 Raul says “It was a challenge, I was nervous, but I got support from the team.
 I was happy to do this.”
-Raul is a proud member of the UCLA CDU CFAR Community Advisory Board (CAB), and also participates in Clinical Trials and other HIV-related research.
+Raul is a proud member of the UCLA CDU CFAR Community Advisory Board (CAB) and also participates in Clinical Trials and other HIV-related research.

-Tagline: “Because as an immigrant, even though English is not my 1st language, and I didn’t grow up in the American culture, my participation in clinical research studies is crucial to finding a cure.
+“Because as an immigrant, even though English is not my 1st language, and I didn’t grow up in the American culture, my participation in clinical research studies is crucial to finding a cure.
 I believe we need to talk more about clinical research, and if we do, you and I can make a difference.” |

 ![]() |

-Tagline: “My voice matters in research…because I believe research saved my life.
+“My voice matters in research…because I believe research saved my life.
 I started participating in research when I was first diagnosed.
 I was part of the research, where they learned how to dose medications for women.
 I expect to continue to participate in research until the day I die, and then I’m going to donate my body to science so the research can continue saving lives even after I’m gone.
 My voice matters in research because I KNOW my participation in research continues to make a difference.” |

 ![]() |

-Syncere is native of Asbury Park, New Jersey.
+Syncere is a native of Asbury Park, New Jersey.
 His early life was heavily influenced by the death of his mother after a prolonged illness when she was only 25 years old.
-During that time, his matriarchal grandmother introduced Syncere to the teachings of Malcom X, Martin Luther King, Marcus Garvey and other Civil Rights luminaries.
+During that time, his matriarchal grandmother introduced Syncere to the teachings of Malcom X, Martin Luther King, Marcus Garvey, and other Civil Rights luminaries.
 Around the age of 10 and continuing through early adulthood, Syncere began attending the “Hole In The Wall” and “Camp Bright Feather” camps: these experiences introduced him to an overwhelming support system outside of his neighborhood as well as various individuals from all levels of society.
 In these spaces he learned leadership and a commitment to help others, becoming the “first camper turned counselor,” and eventually working full time as YMCA Camp Staff.
 As a college student in 2004, Syncere was offered the opportunity to attend a Ryan White Grant Writing Workshop in Virginia.
 Since then, he has attended numerous HIV/AIDS related conferences, workshops, and trainings, and is involved in many other socio/political causes to advance people in need.
-This led to a career as an Addictions & Corrections Counselor, and eventually a Case Worker at APLA, one of Los Angeles’ largest and well known HIV/AIDS advocacy organizations.
+This led to a career as an Addictions & Corrections Counselor, and eventually a Case Worker at APLA, one of Los Angeles’ largest and well-known HIV/AIDS advocacy organizations.

-Tagline: “Because it speaks to the degree of participation that I have in making sound decisions as a consumer, HIV positive man, and as a person.
+“Because it speaks to the degree of participation that I have in making sound decisions as a consumer, HIV positive man, and as a person.
 It plays an intricate role in what set of values my community lives by and would like to see exist.
 It sets the tone for what matters in research, and where people like me think the future of research and methods should go…not a number but a priority.
 Not performative but personal.
 Research by definition is observation, and my voice, added to that, makes it the well-defined outcome.” |

 ![]() |